ancarda/vcs-autodiscovery-rfc/RFC.md

 ### 3.2. {path}

 `{path}` is the path to a file or directory without a leading forward slash.
-The root directory MUST not be `/`, but rather an empty string.
+The root directory MUST NOT be `/`, but rather an empty string.

 Directories SHOULD end with a forward slash, files SHOULD NOT end with a forward slash.